AXP-OS/axpos-org/content/docs/knowledge/callrec.md

 The user alone is responsible for checking this with local law and assumes sole responsibility if enabling this option is a criminal offense in their country.
 {{< /callout >}}

 A purely exemplary and not legally valid list of possible local legislation can be viewed [here](https://github.com/LineageOS/android_packages_apps_Dialer/blob/lineage-22.0/java/com/android/dialer/callrecord/res/xml/call_record_states.xml).
-If you are unsure or a legally binding statement, ask a local lawyer!
+If you are unsure or for a legally binding statement, ask a local lawyer!

 ## Enabling call recording